 Field and Bench

-In North America (and in England) we have bred to serve 2 functions: showing and hunting.
+In North America (and in England) the ESS has been bred to serve 2 functions: showing and hunting.

 The bench-bred dogs are those that are used in the show ring.
-These dogs have been bred to have longer and fuller coats with feathering.
-They are larger boned and are generally calmer.
+These dogs have been bred to have longer and fuller coats with more feathering.
+They are larger boned and are have calmer dispositions.

 North American and European